Clients question Google's UK tax status: poll

 Meanwhile, the company began amending advertisements for London-based jobs on its website, which previously said that candidates would have to achieve "sales quotas" and "drive revenues".

 Google Inc says it sells all advertising in the UK, France and Germany from its Dublin office.

-The Drum, a magazine for marketing professionals, asked 80 ad buyers and digital agencies -- companies which purchase advertising products on behalf of clients -- about their dealings with Google's London office and their interaction with the office in Dublin.
+The Drum, a magazine for marketing professionals, asked 80 ad buyers and digital agencies - companies that purchase advertising products on behalf of clients - about their dealings with Google's London office and their interaction with the office in Dublin.

-Of the 29 which replied to survey, "Almost 80 per cent of respondents said they dealt with London when buying Google advertising.
-Around 14 per cent said they used Dublin, the remainder said they did not know," an article posted on The Drum's website said.
+Of the 29 that replied to the survey, "Almost 80 percent of respondents said they dealt with London when buying Google advertising.
+Around 14 percent said they used Dublin, the remainder said they did not know," an article posted on The Drum's website said.

 Corporate tax avoidance has become a hot political issue in Britain amid austerity measures to pay for the banking crisis.

 British Prime Minister David Cameron has said he is working to address the problem and plans to put it on the agenda for the G8 meeting of the world's largest economies to be held in Northern Ireland in June.

 From 2006 to 2011, Google generated $18 billion in revenues from Britain, according to statutory filings, and Google UK paid just $16 million in taxes, its accounts show.

 "When asked what they considered they were doing when dealing with Google's London team, 76 percent said they considered they were buying from them.
 17 percent said they were receiving general advice in order to buy through Dublin," the Drum report added.